fadymalak1/BOMEQP-Backend/COURSE_CRUD_API_DOCUMENTATION.md

-# Course Create and Update API Documentation
+# Course Create, Update, and View API Documentation

-Complete documentation for creating and updating courses with pricing support.
+Complete documentation for creating, updating, and viewing courses with optional pricing support.
+Pricing is completely optional - you can create and manage courses without setting any pricing information.

 ## Base URL
 ```